 In this section, Quinn focused on our brains, our organization, and our technology.
 He began by pointing out that our brains are great at recognizing patterns but are really poor at memorizing information; yet, our schools typically want students to memorize things.
 To compensate for our poor memories, we have created tools to help us remember better, e.g., video, audio, imagery, data, etc. We should be learning how to leverage these tools for higher learning.
 Quinn discussed how we learn from novices to experts.
 As L&D experts, we should be assisting learners in their different stages of learning by providing applicable resources.
 We should be helping employees to learn where they work.
 We should also be helping employees to learn how to learn.
 We should be focusing on the experience.

 While looking at the organization, Quinn stressed that organizations need to empower their people to continuously improve.
 To help facilitate this, they should provide necessary resources as well as remove barriers to blocked resources.
 Quinn also advocated for “working out loud,” a concept that I am in favor of.
 This increases communication across the organization for the purpose of learning.
 It is just in time learning.
-Quinn noted that this may require a change in organization culture.
+Quinn noted that this may require a change in organizational culture.

 We are currently living in a time where we can learn anything, from anyone, anytime, and from anywhere.
 As Quinn noted, we should be learning using the tools we work and play with.
 He listed a number of tools that help develop active learning such as virtual worlds, simulations, modeling software, etc. We should also be encouraging employees to create and share their own learning resources.
-Quinn advocated for more performance support by creating resources that can be used during the moment of need rather than developing full blown courses.
+Quinn advocated for more performance support by creating resources that can be used during the moment of need rather than developing full-blown courses.
 Learners may only need support for a specific aspect of learning, and a course would just waste their time.
 Perhaps the most important point that Quinn stressed was using social media tools to work and learn out loud by sharing with others.
 Leverage everyone in a discussion to get the best ideas.
-He listed a number of tools to help develop a organizational learning environment (OLE) such as wikis, blogs, microblogs, and others.
+He listed a number of tools to help develop an organizational learning environment (OLE) such as wikis, blogs, microblogs, and others.
 Quinn also added the importance of making content mobile ready.
 I noticed this on my train ride across the states.
 Many sites did not adjust to my mobile devices.
 As Quinn pointed out, we need to be able to easily adjust to the learning device.

 Section 3: Aligning